 Revenue is measured at the fair value of the consideration received or receivable and represents amounts received or receivable for goods supplied stated net of discounts, returns and value added taxes.
-Revenue from the sale of goods is recognised when all of the following conditions are satisfied:
+Revenue from the sale of goods is recognized when all the following conditions are satisfied:

-- the Company has identified a sales contract with a customer; - the performance obligations within this contract has been identified - the transactions price has been determined; - this transaction price has been allocated to the performance obligations in the contract; and - revenue is recognised as or when each performance obligation is satisfied
+- the Company has identified a sales contract with a customer; - the performance obligations within this contract have been identified; - the transaction price has been determined; - this transaction price has been allocated to the performance obligations in the contract; and - revenue is recognized as or when each performance obligation is satisfied.

 The sale of bottles is based on Ex-works prices agreed with the customers.
 Haulage services are provided to the customers through third party service providers as an option.
-The sale of bottles and haulage services for delivery of bottles are distinct and have no bearing on each other, and are negotiated separately.
-Further, the consideration to be paid in one contract does not depend on the price or performance of other contract.
+The sale of bottles and haulage services for delivery of bottles are distinct and have no bearing on each other and are negotiated separately.
+Further, the consideration to be paid in one contract does not depend on the price or performance of another contract.
 Goods or services promised in the separate contracts are not a single performance obligation.
 There are no other promises in the contract that are separate performance obligations to which a portion of the transaction price needs to be allocated.